DongzeHE/scpca-docs/docs/getting_started.md

 metadata(processed_sce)$celltype_methods
 ```

-Or, on the processed `AnnData` object:
+Or, use the following command on the processed `AnnData` object.
+If this returns an empty list, then no cell type annotation was performed for the given library.

 ```python
 # show list of available celltypes